AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 And sometimes, they stumble upon their discoveries by accident.

 In 1891, Edmund Dene Morel was a clerk at Elder Dempster, a Liverpool shipping firm.
 The company was responsible for handling cargo between Europe and the Congo Free State{% marginnote 'margin-note-id' 'The Congo Free State lay within the borders of what is now the Democratic Republic of the Congo.'%}, an African colony founded and privately owned by the monarch King Leopold II of Belgium under noble pretenses of philanthropy.
 But Morel noticed something odd about his firm’s business with King Leopold: The value of its inflows and outflows did not add up.
 Elder Dempster imported precious cargos of Congolese rubber and ivory while sending arms, ammunition, and soldiers abroad.
-Given that King Leopold dealt exclusively with Elder Dempster and did not contract any other firm to ship goods to and from his private colony, this account could not balanced except by slave labor on a massive scale.
+Given that King Leopold dealt exclusively with Elder Dempster and did not contract any other firm to ship goods to and from his private colony, this account could not be balanced except by slave labor on a massive scale.
 He raised the issue within the company, which first dismissed him and then dangled a promotion in front of him to shut him up.

 >  Morel was right.
 We now know that the value of the rubber, ivory, and other riches coming to Europe each year on the Elder Dempster ships was roughly five times that of goods being shipped to the Congo that were destined for Africans.
 In return for the rubber and ivory, Morel knew, it was not possible that the Congo's Africans were being paid in money—which he knew they were not allowed to use—or in goods that came from elsewhere, for Elder Dempster had the cargo monopoly.
 Clearly, they were not being paid at all.
 >